vanHeemstraSystems/threejs-collada/300/README.md

 ## 300 - There is also my dae tools threejs examples project
 This post has to do with a few examples involving working with the dae file loader alone, rather than some kind of additional module built on top of it.
 As I work with the dae loader there are going to be various tasks that will come up, and things that I will want to do a certain way that results in a need for some kind of additional utility library to park some of these methods that I will want to use over and over again.
 So then I have a [DAE tools threejs project example](https://dustinpfister.github.io/2021/06/25/threejs-examples-dae-tools/) that is my current standing take on this kind of project that I come around to revising now and then.

+## 400 - The source code examples in this post are on Github
+The source code examples that I am write about in this post can be [found up on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-dae-collada-loader) in my text threejs repository.
+This is also where I am placing all the various source code examples that I have made for all my [other blog posts on threejs](https://dustinpfister.github.io/categories/three-js/) over the years as well.

+## 500 - Version Numbers matter with three.js
+When I wrote this post I was using r127 of three.js, and the last time I got around to doing a little editing I was [using r146](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
+In the future this code might break on later versions as code breaking changes are made to the library often.
+So if the code breaks the first thing you should check is what version of three.js you are using, it really matters a lot, more so than other libraries where the code is just more or less being maintained at a fixed state in terms of the state of the public API.

+I try to do a half way decent job of editing files, but I have a lot of pots boiling when it comes to all the other various posts on threejs as well as whole other topics completely.

+## 600 -

+MORE ...